-Throughout history, African American women have tapped hidden sources of strength and inspiration to conquer impossible odds.
+Throughout history, African American women have tapped untold resources of wisdom and courage to conquer impossible odds.
 We have persevered through dangerous times.
-We have nurtured families, loved knowledge, and pursued dreams as various and different as the women who dreamed them.
-Along the way, we have forged new identities, fought for human rights, and made history.
+We have nurtured families, loved knowledge, and pursued dreams as varied as the women who dreamed them.
+Along the way, we have forged new inroads for universal human rights and made history.

-Now Janus Adams offers you a daily invitation to share in this life-affirming legacy.
-In these pages, you will discover famous and unsung sisters who have contributed to our strength.
-Each has a new story to tell, and each day is a new opportunity to appreciate their precious gifts of motivation and compassion.
+Now Janus Adams offers you a daily invitation to share in this life-affirming legacy in 365 inspired entries.
+Each has an amazing little-known story to tell.
+Each day is a new opportunity to savor precious gifts of motivation and compassion.